-Reinforced soil walls are retaining structures that combine layers of compacted soil with synthetic materials as reinforcement elements.
-In this sense, geogrids or geotextiles act as internal reinforcement for the wall, allowing for the construction of high-rise structures.
+Reinforced soil walls are retention structures that combine compacted soil layers with synthetic materials used as reinforcement elements.
+In this sense, geogrids or geotextiles act as internal reinforcement, enabling the construction of high structures.
+Additionally, with regard to their facing systems, these structures may incorporate modular blocks or flexible facings such as geocells, making them an effective and adaptable solution for a wide range of civil engineering applications.

 Products used